objcio/articles/2014-08-02-testing-bad-practices.md

 Private means private.
 Period.
 If you feel the need to test a private method, there is something conceptually wrong with that method.
-Usually it is doing too much to be a private method, violating the [Single Responsibility Principle](http://www.objectmentor.com/resources/articles/srp.pdf)
+Usually it is doing too much to be a private method, which in turn violates the [Single Responsibility Principle](http://www.objectmentor.com/resources/articles/srp.pdf)

 Today:
 Your class has a private method.
 It does plenty of stuff, so you decide to